cfe-lab/proviral/docs/errors.md

   coverage".
 The contigs didn't pass, either.
 * low coverage - either the HIV contigs didn't have coverage above 100 reads, or there was one HIV contig that generated one of the low coverage errors.
-* multiple contigs - multiple HIV conseqs failed for some combination of primer errors and low coverage.
+* multiple contigs - there were multiple contigs, and **all of them failed** due to some combination of primer errors and low coverage.
 * hiv but failed - unexpected failure, such as non TCGA.

 ### study_summary.csv